Custom matchers

 Learn how to add custom matchers for expect() calls

-Before writing a custom matcher, check Built-in Matchers and Helpers.
-Acton already provides built-in transaction matchers, map expectations, and out-action helpers that often cover the common cases.
+Before writing a custom matcher, review built-in matchers and helpers.
+Acton already ships transaction matchers, map expectations, and out-action helpers for many workflows.

 import "@acton/testing/expect"